Privacy Policy

 Creating a customer account

-Voluntary creation and revocation
+Voluntary creation and right of withdrawal

 If you revoke your consent, we will delete your customer account immediately.

-In any case, we restrict the processing of your data after two years.
-This means that your data will only be used to comply with legal obligations or to defend against legitimate or, if applicable, unjustified civil law claims.
+In any case, we will restrict the processing of your data after two years.This means that your data will only be used to comply with legal obligations or to defend against legitimate or, if necessary, unjustified civil claims.

-If you have set up a customer account with us, we will store the data stored there at least until you delete the customer account or send us your revocation of consent to the use of the data.
+If you have set up a customer account with us, we will store your data stored there at least until you delete the customer account or send us your revocation of consent to the use of the data.

 8. SSL or TLS encryption